dragan/mope/README.md

         $ mope install 2.11.0

 6. Rebuild the shim binaries.
-You should do this any time you install new Mono binary's (for example, when installing a new Mono version).
+You should do this any time you install new Mono binaries (for example, when installing a new Mono version).

         $ mope rehash